-Cold sores are proof that life can be unfair -- some people get them, others don't.
-Besides being itchy and painful, cold sores (fever blisters) make you feel self-conscious.
-Certain treatments can help shorten the duration of cold sore symptoms, when used at the first sign of an outbreak.
+Cold sores are proof that life can be unfair: Some people get them, others don't.
+Besides being itchy and painful, cold sores (also called fever blisters) make you feel self-conscious.
+Some treatments can cut short the symptoms when used at the first sign of an outbreak.
 Other treatments can relieve symptoms.
 Use this pictorial guide to learn how to recognize, prevent, and treat cold sores.

 Cold sores aren't caused by the common cold.
-They're caused by the herpes simplex virus (HSV), passed on through contact with infected skin or body fluid.
+They're caused by the herpes simplex virus (HSV), passed on through contact with infected skin or body fluids.
 There are two types of HSV, type 1 and type 2.
 Cold sores are usually caused by type 1.
-HSV-1 damages the skin as it reproduces itself, creating cold sores that last about a week.
-Between outbreaks, HSV-1 hides out inside nerve cells, so it's never completely cured.
+HSV-1 damages the skin as it reproduces, creating cold sores that last about a week.
+Between outbreaks, HSV-1 hides inside nerve cells, so it's never completely cured.